edthedev/edthedev.github.io/blog/comics.md

 - Superman is [rescued by the Newsboy Legion in their Wondrous Whiz Wagon](https://www.google.com/search?q=superman+newsboy+whiz+wagon) several separate times.
 - To clarfiy that this was no fluke, the new Superboy is [rescued by the Newsboy Legion](https://www.google.com/search?q=superboy+newsboys) in his first appearance.
 - [Superman gets turned into two separate color-coded copies of himself made up of lightning](https://en.wikipedia.org/wiki/Superman_Red/Superman_Blue).
+- Superman dies, and is replaced by his spritiual successor, a clone, a Kryptonian war machine, and a reanimation of his dead body.
+This could honestly make a fantastic movie - but it also meets the 'Thor' levels of wackiness this list was founded on.

+## Deadpool

+Deadpool is going to need his own section.
+Deadpool, thanks to his brain damage, is an unreliable narrator.
+That means he can say things that the editors won't allow any trusted source of information to say.

+For example, Deadpool can repeatedly point out that Squirrell Girl is, by any reasonable assessment of her win/loss record, the most fearsome character in the Marvel comics universe.

+- A dead villain's henchman with a healing factor wants to be the very best, like no one ever was.
+- Top tier assassins for hire, and Deadpool, get into a prolonged murderous contest so that one of them can blackmail the other into fixing his hobo friend's brain damage.

 ## Organzations